-This is part of the live webinar series, "Ecology, Culture, and the Designed Landscape: Professional Practice Across Disciplines and Scales" presented by New Directions in the American Landscape and sponsored by Lady Bird Johnson Wildflower Center.
-Designed for architects and designers, restoration ecologists, and horticulturists, these webinars will take place July - August.
+This is part of the live webinar series, "Ecology-Based Landscapes: A Virtual Education Series for Professionals" presented by New Directions in the American Landscape and sponsored by Lady Bird Johnson Wildflower Center.
+Designed for landscape architects, designers, restoration ecologists and horticulturists, these webinars will take place January - March.

 See and register for the entire series on NDAL's website.